 Most bees are harmless and if not provoked they won't attempt at stinging the aggravator, but wasps are generally considered more aggressive.
 The European wasp is the most widespread introduced wasp species and can sting several times when disturbed or agitated.
 The venom from the sting of a bee or wasp is very painful.
 Some people can experience an allergic reaction to the sting, which in rare cases can cause difficulty breathing, unconsciousness and more.
 The sting site will be painful and swollen for a few days or a week, but the majority of the pain is a result of the venom being injected into your skin.

 What are spiders?

 We have classified the commonly encountered Australian spiders into three categories; common/low risk, poisonous, and dangerous/deadly.
-Please take note of the dangerous/deadly spiders including red-backs, white-tails and funnel-web spiders.
-To find out which spiders are considered poisonous and which are common/low risk, download our Spider Chart.
+Please take note of the dangerous/deadly spiders including red-backs, white-tails, and funnel-web spiders.
+To find out which spiders are considered poisonous and which are the common/low risk, download our Spider Chart.